A unique native shrub prized for its distinctive spherical white flowers and its value to pollinators and wetland restoration.

 This shrub needs consistently moist to wet, rich soils in full to partial sun.
 It does well in swamps, streambanks, riverbanks, lakes, and often in standing water up to 3 feet.
 It is adaptable to various soil types, except for dry ones, and is tolerant of heat and soil compaction.
-Flowering is poor in the shade or in dry soils.
-It is multi-stemmed with a rounded to irregular crown and needs little pruning.

 This shrub can be used for erosion control on wet sites.
-Use it in a rain or water garden, around a pond or along streams and boggy areas with poor drainage.
+Use it in a rain or water garden, around a pond, or along streams and boggy areas with poor drainage.

 Note for beekeepers.
 This plant is described in Lovell's, Honey Plants of North America as producing a "mild, light-colored honey of fine flavor."